-2.2.15.1 Arrangements are to be provided to ensure that the shore connection circuit-breakers cannot be operated when:

-- One of the earthing switches is closed (shore-side/ship-side) - The pilot contact circuit is not established - Emergency-stop facilities are activated - Ship or shore control, alarm or safety system self-monitoring properties detect an error that would affect safe connection - The data-communication link between shore and ship is not operational - The high-voltage supply is not present - Earth fault is detected.
+- 2.2.15.1 Arrangements are to be provided to ensure that the shore connection circuit-breakers cannot be operated when: - .1 One of the earthing switches is closed (shore-side/ship-side) - .2 The pilot contact circuit is not established - .3 Emergency-stop facilities are activated - .4 Ship or shore control, alarm or safety system self-monitoring properties detect an error that would affect safe connection - .5 The data-communication link between shore and ship is not operational - .6 The voltage supply is not present - .7 Earth fault is detected. - 2.2.15.2 The measuring point for all instrumentation related to the shore power is to be on the upstream side of the incoming circuit breaker that isolates the shore power from the vessels power system. - 2.2.15.3 An independent means of voice communication is to be provided between the ship and the shore control locations.
+A reliable data communication link is recommended to be provided between the ship and shore control locations in accordance with a recognized standard such as IEC 80005-2:2016. - 2.2.15.4 The following monitoring and alarms are to be provided at the location from which the shore connection system circuit breakers are controlled, and at other strategic locations that are normally manned if deemed necessary: - .1 Over tension alarm on shore connection cables, or cable management system over deployment (low remaining cable length) alarm, prior to the emergency shutdown - .2 The loss of shore power - .3 Emergency shutdown - .4 Manual emergency-stop - .5 Safety device activation alarms (e.g., overcurrent, earth fault)

-Guidelines on High Voltage Shore Connection Systems for Ships 2020

-2.2.15.2 The measuring point for all instrumentation related to the shore power is to be on the upstream side of the incoming circuit breaker that isolates the shore power from the vessels power system.

-2.2.15.3 An independent means of voice communication is to be provided between the ship and the shore control locations.
-A reliable data communication link is recommended to be provided between the ship and shore control locations.

-2.2.15.4 The following monitoring and alarms are to be provided at the location from which the HVSC circuit breakers are controlled, and at other strategic locations that are normally manned if deemed necessary:

-- Over tension alarm on HV flexible shore connection cables, or cable management system over deployment (low remaining cable length) alarm, prior to the emergency shutdown

-- The loss of shore power

-- Emergency shutdown

-- Manual emergency-stop

-- Safety device activation alarms (e.g., overcurrent, earth fault)